 Businesses will be routinely checked by the Food Authority for compliance with requirements.

 Compliance or regulatory action will be taken if required.

 There are fees for inspections, payable by the licence holder.

 Plant product storage businesses will also need to meet the requirements of the:

 - Food Regulation 2015, including the Plant Products Food Safety Scheme

 - Chapter 1, Part 1.2 - Labelling and other Information Requirements

-- Standard 3.2.1, Food Safety Programs (except for businesses which solely store or soley transport plant products)
+- Standard 3.2.1, Food Safety Programs (except for businesses that solely store or solely transport plant products)

 - Standard 3.2.2 Food Safety Practices and General Requirements, and